 Colorado spring and summer weather can bring damaging storms for many homes across the state.
 Afternoon thunderstorms can produce hail the size of golf balls and wind up to 200 mph, causing major hail damage to roofs, windows, and siding.
 Both hail damage and wind damage are common occurrences and dealing with the aftermath can be devastating, but fortunately, there are a few steps you can take to lessen or prevent damage from a powerful storm.

 During a strong windstorm, you want your roof to route the wind’s force from the roof, down the walls, then to the ground.
 The best way to ensure this happens is by making sure your sheathing and shingles are in good shape and are made of the best material for your home’s area.

 Sheathing is the wood or plywood nailed to the rafters or trusses of the roof.
 You need to make sure your sheathing is secured properly with nails that are long enough to anchor the boards to your rafters.
 Occasionally, contractors use nails that are too short, causing your roof to detach from your home.

 The next step is making sure your shingles are impact-resistant.
 If you live in an area where large hail is common, it may be worth looking into asphalt shingles that are impact-resistant.
 These shingles have been shown to weather a hailstorm unharmed with hail up to 1.5” in diameter.
-This may cost a bit more in the short term, but could potentially help save you money and prevent damage with future storms.
+This may cost a bit more in the short term, but could potentially help save you money and prevent damage from future storms.